pieterhartel/html-diff/README.md

 python -m html_diff -b 'lambda tag: tag.name == "span" and "math-tex" in tag.attrs.get("class", [])'
 ```

-- `-u` or `--uncuttable-words`: prevent cutting words in the diff (modified words are entirely deleted and reinserted)
+- `-c` or `--cuttable-words-mode`: way of treating words cutting, see above for details; one of the `config.Config.CuttableWordsMode` values (default: CUTTABLE)

 ## Algorithm